voodoo12345/beam-docs/source/rtd_pages/Owallet_desktop_wallet_guide.rst

 Once the application image is downloaded, double-click the icon to start the installation.

 When you click on the .exe file you will see a screen with Windows Installer .
-Please click 'Install'.
+Please substitute your preferred install path and click 'Install'.

 .. figure:: images/desktop/02_installing/install1.png
    :alt: Mac EULA